Frequently Asked Questions

-A: Possibly, at least for the initial stay at a rate that may help you to cover the cost.
-We have hired an expert insurance consultant who is helping families to explore coverage under their IOP (Intensive Outpatient Program), out-of-network support that some medical insurance programs offer.
+A: Possibly, at least for the initial stay at a rate that may help you cover the cost.
+If your insurance plan covers out-of-network Residential Services, our staff will help you explore coverage with your insurance company that may assist with a reimbursement.
 We can make no promises.
-Families also still need to pre-pay monthly for CooperRiis’ services and may be re-imbursed if and when payments are made by their insurance companies.
+Families will still need to pre-pay monthly for CooperRiis’ services.

 Q: Do you accept Medicaid and Medicare?